yoichiH01/QlikSenseQRSAPI-Import-Image-into-Content-Libary/README.md

 - Content Library needs to be created in QMC prior before running this script

 # Instruction
-1.Download QRS_ImportImage.p1 onto Qlik Sense Central node 2.Follow each bullets stated in ReadMe3.
+1. Download QRS_ImportImage.p1 onto Qlik Sense Central node
+2. Follow each bullets stated in ReadMe
-3.Open Windows Powershell and move to the folder where you saved QRS_ExportApp.ps1 on Powershell Console 4.Run .\QRS_ImportImage.ps1
+3. Open Windows Powershell and move to the folder where you saved QRS_ExportApp.ps1 on Powershell Console
+4. Run .\QRS_ImportImage.ps1

 # Requirement
 Qlik Sense